Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Implementation and testing

 We have implemented the different types of force calculations presented in the previous section within the \texttt{ACFDT} external package of the \texttt{QE} distribution \cite{giannozzi2009QUANTUMESPRESSOModular,giannozzi2017AdvancedCapabilitiesMaterials,giannozzi2020QuantumESPRESSOExascale,carnimeo2023QuantumESPRESSOOne}.
 Throughout this work, we have employed nonlocal pseudopotentials of the optimized norm-conserving Vanderbilt (ONCV) type \cite{hamann2013OptimizedNormconservingVanderbilt}.
 In this section, we will investigate the numerical accuracy achieved within scf-RPA and nscf-RPA.
 For the nscf calculations, we will always start from PBE.
 These calculations will be denoted RPA[PBE].
 The scf calculations will simply be denoted RPA, without the brackets.

-In order to judge whether the quality of the forces are sufficient for relaxing geometries using, for example, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm \cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970}, we have considered the HF molecule.
+In order to judge whether the quality of the forces is sufficient for relaxing geometries using, for example, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm \cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970}, we have considered the fluorane molecule, HF.
 The hydrogen atom has no core electron and local PPs are found to converge well.
 On the other hand, fluoride has two core electrons and, as such, benefit from using nonlocal PPs.

 A convenient quantity for monitoring the convergence of a geometry relaxation is the total force, defined as